dr206/quantum-circuit-simulator/README.md

 # Project structure

-This project contains a python module called `quantumcircuitsimulator` and can be found under a directory of the same name.
+This project contains a python package called **quantumcircuitsimulator** and can be found under the directory `./quantumcircuitsimulator`.

+Example usages of `quantumcircuitsimulator` can be found in example Jupyter notebooks, located in the directory `./jupyter`.

 # Usage & supported functionality

-To locally install `quantumcircuitsimulator`, from the root directory of this project execute:
+To locally install the `quantumcircuitsimulator` package, from the root directory of this project execute:
 ```
 pip install .
 ```